espressif/esp-at/examples/at_override_module_config/README.md

 CONFIG_AT_MDNS_COMMAND_SUPPORT=n
 ```

-The build system will use `at_override_module_config/sdkconfig.defaults` as your system configuration.
+The build system will override `at_override_module_config/sdkconfig.defaults` as your system configuration.

 #### 2.2 Override the patch directory
 The native patch directory is `esp-at/module_config/<your_module>/patch`.
 You may want to add more patches, for example, to output one prompt message after esp-at is ready.
 You can copy the native patch directory to `at_override_module_config` directory, and add the `at_example.patch` file to `at_override_module_config/patch`, then specify this patch by adding the following lines to `at_override_module_config/patch/patch_list.ini` file: